Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Evaluation

 \subsection{Scalability Analysis}

-To assess the scalability of \emph{\system{}}, we run experiments with larger models (Llama-7B, Llama-13B, and Llama-30B) and with different memory capacities (24GB, 48GB, and 80GB).
-In this section, we run all the experiments on an A100 NVIDIA GPU that by default has 80GB of memory.
-Given the available memory space, we use 500, 100, and 10 different adapters with 7B, 13B, and 30B models.
+To assess the scalability of \system, we run experiments with larger models (Llama-7B, Llama-13B, and Llama-30B) and with different memory capacities (24GB, 48GB, and 80GB).
+In this section, we run the experiments on an A100 NVIDIA GPU that, by default, has 80GB of memory.
+Given the available memory space, we use 500, 100, and 10 different adapters in the experiments with 7B, 13B, and 30B parameter models, respectively.

-\textbf{Scalability to LLM Size.} First, we consider performance scaling with larger LLMs.
-Figure~\ref{fig:scalability} on the left shows the normalized P99 TTFT latency of \emph{Chameleon} over \emph{S-LoRA} with different LLMs (Llama-7B, Llama-13B, and Llama-30B). \emph{Chameleon}'s latency for a given model and load is normalized to the latency of \emph{S-LoRA} for the same model and at the same load. \emph{Chameleon} outperforms the baseline across all model sizes and system loads.
+\textbf{1.
+Scalability with LLM size.} In this section, we increase the size of the base LLM model and the load in the system.
+Figure~\ref{fig:scalability}-left shows the P99 TTFT latency of \emph{Chameleon} for Llama-7B, 13B, and 30B, and for low, medium, and high loads.
+The latency for a given model and load is normalized to \emph{S-LoRA}'s for the same model and load.
+We see that \emph{Chameleon} always has a substantially lower TTFT latency than \emph{S-LoRA}.

-As the model size increases, the heterogeneity across requests' execution times becomes more pronounced, i.e., the difference in requests' sizes creates even larger gap in their execution times.
-Thus, efficient scheduling provides more benefits.
-On the other hand, as the load increases, the system with larger models uses more GPU memory, leaving less space available for caching.
-Therefore, a sweet-spot for \emph{\system{}} is medium load with the medium size LLM (Llama-13B).
-Overall, averaged across all loads, \emph{\system{}} reduces the P99 TTFT latency over the baseline by 60.0\%, 61.3\%, and 59.3\% for Llama-7B, Llama-13B, and Llama-30B models, respectively.

-Figure~\ref{fig:scalability}(right) shows the normalized throughput of \emph{Chameleon} over \emph{S-LoRA} with different LLMs (Llama-7B, Llama-13B, and Llama-30B). \emph{\system{}} improves the throughout over the baseline by 1.86$\times$, 1.41$\times$, and 1.67$\times$ for Llama-7B, Llama-13B, and Llama-30B models, respectively.
-For larger models, \emph{\system{}} has less space to improve the throughput as such models are bounded by the memory capacity.
-For example, for both Llama-13B and Llama-30B, \emph{\system{}} increases the throughput of \emph{S-LoRA} from 2.5K and 1.5K tokens per second to 3.5K and 2.5K tokens per second, respectively.